aboutcode-org/scancode.io/docs/scanpipe-command-line.rst

 `$ scanpipe <subcommand> --help`
 --------------------------------

-Display help for the provided subcommand.
+Displays help for the provided sub-command.

 For example::